 I like camping in backcountry areas that are accessible with my Jeep Wrangler.
 I live in Southern California and there are many mountain and desert backcountry areas where dispersed primitive camping is allowed and accessible with an off-road capable vehicle.

 This can be a huge hassle.
 And taking a rooftop tent on and off the Jeep between wheeling and overland trips is time-consuming and physically taxing.
+In part to solve this problem, I built a DIY overland trailer.

 Having a trailer allows you to keep your vehicle unencumbered and thus easier to use as a daily driver and for day excursions from camp when you are in the backcountry.